Comparison11 min read

 Run VAR, MSP, and SI motions on one platform

-Elinkages handles deal registration, multi-tenant tracking, commission and rebate calculations, and partner enablement across all three channel partner types — so finance and operations stay consistent regardless of partner mix.
+Elinkages handles deal registration, multi-tenant tracking, recurring-commission and rebate calculations, and partner enablement across all three channel partner types — so your finance and operations stay consistent regardless of partner mix.

 See reseller management →